lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 > Repository reference: [General Access > connectors-customers-ga > 1.5.20.15 > [ . . . ] > ScriptedConfiguration.java](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/groovy-common/src/main/java/org/forgerock/openicf/connectors/groovy/ScriptedConfiguration.java?at=refs%2Ftags%2F1.5.20.15#563-569,576-584).

 If you use a closure for setting "customConfiguration" variables, the literal preceding the closure becomes a key in the `configuration.propertyBag` map, and its value will be a map-like [ConfigObject](https://docs.groovy-lang.org/latest/html/gapi/groovy/util/ConfigObject.html) with its keys corresponding to the variables set by the closure code.
-You can also create maps of parameters by using variable assignment or dot notation.
+You can also create such maps of parameters by using variable assignment or dot notation.
 Saving your parameters in maps may help to better organize your custom configuration and reduce redundancy.

 For example: